Best Things to See and Do on Oahu with Kids

 Hiking in Honolulu

 Less than a 10-minute drive from Waikiki, Diamond Head State Monument is known for its hiking trail and the scenic views a little sweat can provide.
+Reservations are required; know that you will share the trail with many others seeking the same stellar vistas.
+If you go, I recommend reserving the earliest morning time slot available.
 On the eastern tip of Oahu, the paved, 2-mile (round trip) Makapu’u Lighthouse Trail makes for a stunning family stroll.
 Be on the lookout for the spouts of migrating whales from December through May.

 Tantalizing Eats